HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="unused-javascript-bytes.png",
-  caption="Unused Javascript bytes",
+  caption="Unused JavaScript bytes",
-  description="A column chart showing that on the 90th percentile there is 645 KB of unused Javascript on desktop and 604 KB on mobile, on the 75th percentile it's 372 KB on desktop and 342 KB on mobile, on the 50th percentile 177 KB on desktop and 162 KB on mobile.
-On the 25th percentile we found 69 KB of unused Javascript on desktop and 62 KB on mobile.
-Lastly, we saw 0 KB of unused Javascript on the 10th percentile on either desktop and mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=625795710&format=interactive", sheets_gid="1918594785", sql_file="unused_js_bytes.sql"
+  description="A column chart showing that on the 90th percentile there is 645 KB of unused JavaScript on desktop and 604 KB on mobile, on the 75th percentile it's 372 KB on desktop and 342 KB on mobile, on the 50th percentile 177 KB on desktop and 162 KB on mobile.
+On the 25th percentile we found 69 KB of unused JavaScript on desktop and 62 KB on mobile.
+Lastly, we saw 0 KB of unused JavaScript on the 10th percentile on either desktop and mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=625795710&format=interactive", sheets_gid="1918594785", sql_file="unused_js_bytes.sql"